Nick-Tallguy/Nick-Tallguy.github.io/_posts/0200-12-23-id-editor_es.md

 - Al igual que con un punto, seleccione las etiquetas apropiadas para su línea.
 - Puede arrastrar puntos desde la línea haciendo clic con el botón izquierdo del mouse en un punto y arrastrándolo.
 - You also can move the whole line by selecting it, and choosing the **Move tool**.
 Then drag the line to a new position. ![image30][]{: height="24px"}
-- When you click your left mouse button on an individual point (node) on the line, you will see these tools:
+- When you click your left mouse button on an individual point (node) on the line and click on the right mouse button to activate the context menu, you will see these tools:
 - Delete point from line. ![image23][]{: height="24px"}
 - Disconnect point from line. ![image26][]{: height="24px"}
 - Split a line into two lines from the point you’ve selected. ![image27][]{: height="24px"}